SageGrey/exp-exp-exp/THESIS/OOO_INDEX_pleasureMovement.md

 Kelley, Robin D. G. 2022. _Freedom Dreams: The Black Radical Imagination_.
 Twentieth anniversary edition.
 Boston: Beacon Press.

-> Book examining the history of the Black Radical Imagination and argues for the creation of "Freedom Dreams" new visions that articulate new ways of being that are free from opression.
+> Book examining the history of the Black Radical Imagination and argues for the creation of "Freedom Dreams" new visions that articulate new ways of being that are free from oppression.
 I want to read to understand how "freedom dreams" or articulations of a radical new future could specifically speak to plans for urban environemnts.

 Brown, Adrienne M. 2019. _Pleasure Activism: The Politics of Feeling Good_.
 Chico, CA: AK Press.